'Aladdin and the King of Thieves'.

 Tina

 Besides Disney, the Dutch publisher Sanoma has also used Carmen's skills in the girls' magazine Tina.
-From 2011 to 2013, she has done artwork and lay-outs for the comics feature based on Dutch singers 'Nick en Simon', sometimes with finished artwork by Sergio Garrido or Rafa Ruiz.
-She has also alternated with Rafa Ruiz on the artwork of the series 'Emme's Dierenwereld' by writer Lucienne van Ek from 2014 to 2016.
-In 2013, she became the artist of Tina's new title comic, which was developed and plotted (and at first also sketched) by Dutch artist Jan Vriends.
+From 2011 to 2013, she did artwork and lay-outs for the comics feature based on Dutch singers 'Nick en Simon', sometimes with finished artwork by Sergio Garrido or Rafa Ruiz.
+She has also alternated with Rafa Ruiz on the artwork of the series 'Emme's Dierenwereld' by writer Lucienne van Ek (2014-2016).
+In 2013, she became the artist of Tina's new title comic, which was developed, plotted and at first also sketched by Dutch artist Jan Vriends.
 By 2016, as her workload for Duck increased, she handed over art duties of this strip to her son, Ruben Montoya.
-She has continued to make sketch style illustrations for Tina's editorial pages.
-In 2018 she drew the weekly cartoon/comic strip on Tina's mail page, from plots by Bas Schuddeboom.
+Carmen Perez however continued to make sketch style illustrations with this mascot character for Tina's editorial pages.
+In 2018, she also drew the weekly cartoon/comic strip on Tina's mail page, from plots by Bas Schuddeboom.

-Other non-Disney work includes the pencil drawings for a series of interactive picture books starring 'Tom & Jerry' by Benjamin Bird for Capstone Young Readers (2014).
+Other non-Disney work by Carmen Perez has included the pencil drawings for a series of interactive picture books starring 'Tom & Jerry' by Benjamin Bird for Capstone Young Readers (2014).